apollographql/apollo-link/docs/source/links/state.md

 What if we want to access our network status data from another component?
-Since we don't know whether our `UPDATE_NETWORK_STATUS` mutation will fire before we try to access the data, we should guard against undefined values by providing an default state as part of the state link initialization:
+Since we don't know whether our `UPDATE_NETWORK_STATUS` mutation will fire before we try to access the data, we should guard against undefined values by providing a default state as part of the state link initialization:

 ```js